Ten Years' War: Constitutional assembly

-On 10 April 1869, a constitutional assembly took place in the town of Guáimaro (Camagüey).
+On 10 April 1869, a constitutional assembly took place in the town of Guáimaro.
 It was intended to provide the revolution with greater organizational and juridical unity, with representatives from the areas that had joined the uprising.
 The assembly discussed whether a centralized leadership should be in charge of both military and civilian affairs, or if there should be a separation between civilian government and military leadership, the latter being subordinate to the first.
 The overwhelming majority voted for the separation option.
 Céspedes was elected president of this assembly; and General Ignacio Agramonte y Loynáz and Antonio Zambrana, principal authors of the proposed Constitution, were elected secretaries.
 After completing its work, the Assembly reconstituted itself as the House of Representatives and the state's supreme power.
-They elected Salvador Cisneros Betancourt as president, Miguel Gerónimo Gutiérrez as vice-president, and Agramonte and Zambrana as secretaries.
+They elected Salvador Cisneros Betancourt as president, Miguel Gerónimo Gutiérrez as vice president, and Agramonte and Zambrana as secretaries.
 Céspedes was elected on 12 April 1869, as the first president of the Republic in Arms and General Manuel de Quesada (who had fought in Mexico under Benito Juárez during the French invasion of that country), as Chief of the Armed Forces.